Dr Deirdre Hollingsworth

 Honorary Lecturer, Department of Infectious Disease Epidemiology, School of Public Health, Imperial College London.

-My publications are also available on: Pubmed (almost complete, links to free full texts, through Pubmed Central and elsewhere), ORCID, Google Scholar (links to free texts), ResearcherID (requires institutional/personal subscription) and Scopus (requires institutional/personal subscription for full functionality).
+My publications are also available on: Pubmed (almost complete, links to free full texts, through Pubmed Central and elsewhere), ORCID, Google Scholar (links to free texts), Research Gate, ResearcherID (requires institutional/personal subscription) and Scopus (requires institutional/personal subscription for full functionality).

 Soil transmitted helminths